 This post is also available in: Svenska

 There has been a lot of debate about whether to vaccinate your baby or not.
-Here is a take on what Ursula Flatters, a physician at the anthroposophical Vidar clinic in Ytterjärna, said:
+Here is a take on what Ursula Flatters, a physician at the anthroposophical Vidar clinic in Ytterjärna, said.
+She said:

 “Some parents choose to hold off on vaccinations until the child is a little older.